boazsegev/plezi/README.md

 See it work: [http://localhost:3000/](http://localhost:3000/)

-## So easy, we can write a whole web-app in the terminal!
+## So easy, we can an app in the terminal!

 The Plezi framework was designed with intuitive ease of use in mind.